Question: Can condoms be used for sex in the water (pools, showers, hot tubs)?

 One of the difficulties with condoms and water-sex is that there are so many unpredictable variables.
 While all FDA-approved condoms meet certain safety criteria, they are intended for sex on the land, not in the sea.

 In other words, they’re tested for their ability to stay in tact during typical kinds of circumstances involving ejaculation and penetration — not their ability to withstand pool chemicals (like chlorine, which may also damage condoms) or tanning products.

 While using polyurethane condoms may get you around some barriers (they don’t appear to be weakened by oil-based products, for example), you still need to be aware of unpredictable factors that may affect condom safety such as the possibility that if water gets between your penis and the condom, it may cause the condom to slip off.

-If shower/pool/hot tub sex is ultimately something you want to explore, perhaps you could indulge in water-based foreplay before drying off and having sex (more safely) on land.
+If shower/pool/hot tub sex is ultimately something you want to explore, perhaps you could indulge in water-based foreplay (kissing, genital touching, breast/chest stimulation) before drying off and then having sex (more safely) on land.